 4. Pack the carrots into the jar, as tightly as you can.
 If you do sticks, you can stack them to make a snug fit.
 If you use the coins, then just pack them as best you can.
 Only fill the jar to the shoulder and never above.
 You need to leave some expansion room.
 Really pack them in there.
 Use your fist to press the carrots firmly into the jar.

 5. Take your extra carrot and make some very thin slices, about 3 inches long and about 1/8 inch thick.
 You will need about 8 of these slices.
 I can’t take credit for this handy, dandy tip.
-This is something that I learned in the Lactofermentation class from Cooking Traditional Foods.
+This is something that I learned in the Lactofermentation class from Cooking Traditional Foods (affiliate link).

 6. Place your carrot slices across the top of the carrots that are being fermented.
 This will create a type of “floor”, where your weight can sit.
 It will help keep all of the carrot submerged and help them ferment completely.
 See picture below.

-7. Place your weight (I use a glass candle holder that I found at the dollar store – it’s about 2 inches across) on the “floor”.
+7. Place your weight on the “floor”.
 See picture below.

 8. Pour your brine over your carrots. you want the brine to cover the top of the weight, but not be too much higher than the shoulder.
 You need a good inch of expansion space.
 Press down on the weight firmly to remove any air bubbles that may have gotten caught.
 Do this carefully, as not to dislodge your “floor”.

-9. Insert the airlock into the Pickl-It lid and add 1.5 tbsp. of water.
+9. Insert the airlock into the anaerobic jar’s lid and add 1.5 tbsp. of water.
 Close the latch on the lid and make sure it is secure.

 10. Move your carrot to a spot in your house where it will can be undisturbed for about a week.
 Wrap the jar in a towel to keep out any UV light, which damages the bacteria.